SystemsApproach/ops/monitor.rst

 Chapter 6:  Monitoring and Telemetry
 ====================================

-Collecting telemetry data for a running system, so that operators can monitor its behavior, evaluate performance, make informed provisioning decisions, respond to failures, identify attacks, and diagnose problems is an essential function of any management platform.
+Collecting telemetry data for a running system is an essential function of the management platform.
+It enables operators to monitor system behavior, evaluate performance, make informed provisioning decisions, respond to failures, identify attacks, and diagnose problems.
 This chapter focuses on three types of telemetry data—*metrics*, *logs*, and *traces*\—along with exemplar open source software stacks available to help collect, store, and act upon each of them.

 Metrics are quantitative data about a system.
-These include common performance metrics like link bandwidth, CPU utilization, and memory usage, but also binary results corresponding to "up" and "down", as well as other state variables that can be encoded numerically.
+These include common performance metrics such as link bandwidth, CPU utilization, and memory usage, but also binary results corresponding to "up" and "down", as well as other state variables that can be encoded numerically.
 These values are produced and collected periodically (e.g., every few seconds), either by reading a counter, or by executing a runtime test that returns a value.
-These metrics can be associated with physical resources like servers and switches, virtual resources like VMs and containers, or high-level abstractions like the *Connectivity Service* described in Section 5.3.
+These metrics can be associated with physical resources such as servers and switches, virtual resources such as VMs and containers, or high-level abstractions such as the *Connectivity Service* described in Section 5.3.
 Given these many possible sources of data, the job of the metrics monitoring stack is to collect, archive, visualize, and optionally analyze this data.